usatlas/AFdocs/tier3docs/README.md

 <button onclick="readMoreOrLess('introLess', 'introMore', 'introBtn')" id="introBtn">More</button>

-## Apply computer accounts at BNL and/or SLAC
+## Apply computer accounts at BNL, SLAC and/or UChicago
 The processes can take days as both BNL and SLAC are DOE national labs.
 Do NOT wait until the last minute.